AdamJHowell/PingSubnet/README.md

 Goodbye from PingSubnet
 ```

 In that example you will see the first two devices did not return a hostname.
-I still haven't figured out why Netifaces somestimes can detect the hostname and sometimes cannot.
-If anyone knows, tell me so I can update this code or update my DHCP server to better handle hostnames.
+I still haven't figured out why the socket library can sometimes detect the hostname and sometimes cannot.
+If anyone knows, tell me, so I can update this code or update my DHCP server to better handle hostnames.